bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-kubernetes-aks-engine-scale.md

     --api-model <path to your apomodel.json file>
     --new-node-count <desired node count> \
     --master-FQDN <master FQDN> \
+    --identity-system adfs # required if using AD FS
 ```

 ## <a name="next-steps"></a>Sonraki adımlar